 My first fall zero waste project is inspired by Bea Johnson’s “Third R of Zero Waste”.
 Reuse!
 I’ll bet you have a ton of household items that you can reuse or repurpose in creative eco-friendly ways.
 If you’re having trouble thinking of ideas here is one of my favorite ways to reuse common household items.

 Do you have any old clothing or fabric you are considering throwing away?
 Perhaps a stained shirt, ripped pair of pants, or some dirty bed sheets.
 Instead of throwing them away, cut them up to make homemade dish towels.
 Used pieces of clothing make a fantastic alternative to paper towels and napkins.
 This is a fun and easy solution to decrease your use of pesky paper products that go straight to the landfill.

-That’s just one idea for repurposing unwanted items in your home.
+That’s just a few ideas for repurposing unwanted items in your home.
 There are plenty of other ways to get creative with the items you reuse.
 If you want to turn this into a bigger zero waste diy project check out other clever ways people have repurposed household items.
-Take a look at the links here and here for inspiration for this zero waste home project.
+Take a look at the links here and here for inspiration for more zero waste home projects.

 Zero Waste Project 2: Create A Zero Waste Kitchen

 Looking for a zero waste approach to restocking your kitchen and pantry?
 Empty food jars make convenient cups and storage containers!
 Use those old jars and empty containers to store food items like rice, pasta, cereal, snacks, nuts, and spices.
 Most of these items come in non-reusable plastic wrapping so this will help with waste management in your kitchen.